conda-forge/pygls-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pygls` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pygls, pygls-with-ws` can be installed with `conda`:

 ```
-conda install pygls
+conda install pygls pygls-with-ws
 ```

 or with `mamba`:

 ```
-mamba install pygls
+mamba install pygls pygls-with-ws
 ```

 It is possible to list all of the versions of `pygls` available on your platform with `conda`: